Skip to content

 Positive: The fight

-Trailing 3-0 against the Avalanche, it would have been easy to pack up the pucks and turn the page to the visiting Carolina Hurricanes on Wednesday (7:30 p.m., NBCSP, TNT, Max).
+With the Flyers trailing 3-0 against the Avalanche, it would have been easy to pack up the pucks and turn the page to the visiting Carolina Hurricanes on Wednesday (7:30 p.m., NBCSP, TNT, Max).
 But this Flyers squad tends to live by The Goonies’ motto of “never say die.”
 And while the comeback wasn’t completed, they certainly tried.

 Joel Farabee’s block with 8 minutes, 54 seconds left in the game seemed to spark the Flyers.
-Farabee stepped in front of a Josh Manson shot and went off the ice in pain but the Flyers found their legs.
+Farabee stepped in front of a Josh Manson shot and went off the ice in pain, but the Flyers found their legs.

 After that block, the Flyers had 19 shot attempts, including goals by Owen Tippett and Tyson Foerster.
 During that stretch, the Avalanche had just seven shot attempts.